Esports: General players and teams

+Unique players and teams

+There is a long history of different esports teams or certain players in leagues that aren't exactly the same as most players.
+For example, there are many esports organizations or teams that are entirely made up of players that have physical disabilities.
+Permastunned and ParaEsports are great examples of this where ParaEsports is completely composed of professional CS:GO players that have cerebral palsy.
+Whilst these teams aren't in many cases very successful in the major leagues of their respective esports, there are certain leagues or tournaments that are restricted to only have teams or players like these be able to compete.
+Although these teams or tournaments don't get nearly as much attention, budget, or prize pool as the main leagues of popular esports, it is still important to recognize these amazing players that have overcome their unfortunate positions and strive to succeed.

 Leagues and tournaments

 Promotion and relegation leagues

 In most team-based esports, organized play is centered around the use of promotion and relegation to move sponsored teams between leagues within the competition's organization based on how the team fared in matches; this follows patterns of professional sports in European and Asian countries.
 Teams will play a number of games across a season as to vie for top positioning in the league by the end of that season.
 Those that do well, in addition to prize money, may be promoted into a higher-level league, while those that fare poorly can be regulated downward.
-For example, until 2018 Riot Games runs several League of Legends series, with the League of Legends Championship Series being the top-tier series.
+For example, until 2018 Riot Games ran several League of Legends series, with the League of Legends Championship Series (LCS) being the top-tier series in North America and Europe.
 Teams that did not do well were relegated to the League of Legends Challenger Series, replaced by the better performing teams from that series.
-This format was discontinued when Riot opted to use the franchise format in mid-2018.
+This format was discontinued when Riot opted to use the franchise format in mid-2018, but has since adapted.
+As of 2025, the League of Legends Championship of The Americas (LTA, replacing the LCS in North America) and League of Legends Championship Pacific (LCP) have a hybrid system (first used in the Valorant Champions Tour), in which most teams are franchised and the teams that aren't can be relegated.